tromp/cuckoo/README.md

 Linear Time-Memory Trade-Off Bounty
 -----------------------------------
-$10000 for an open source implementation that uses at most 2^N/k bits while finding 42-cycles up to 10 k times slower, for any k>=2.
+$10000 for an open source implementation that uses at most N/k bits while finding 42-cycles up to 10 k times slower, for any k>=2.

-All of these bounties require N ranging over {27,29,31} and #threads ranging over {1,2,4,8}, and further assume a high-end Intel Core i7 or Xeon and recent gcc compiler with regular flags as in my Makefile.
+All of these bounties require n ranging over {27,29,31} and #threads ranging over {1,2,4,8}, and further assume a high-end Intel Core i7 or Xeon and recent gcc compiler with regular flags as in my Makefile.